 But technology, especially social media and other online tools, has the potential to harm students by putting them at risk for predators, cyberbullying and inappropriate content that many parents today never worried about when they were children a generation ago.

-For parents who haven’t attended such a workshop, Carrillo, who regularly visits campuses to provide support and insight on the latest online trends, has offered six tips to the OCDE Newsroom aimed at helping navigate them through some of the perils students face today.
+For parents who haven’t attended such a workshop, Carrillo, has offered six tips to the OCDE Newsroom aimed at helping them navigate through some of the perils students face today.

 1. Educate yourself